 “That’s the one big thing I look back on.
 We had a great team of players but also a group of individuals and the respect we had for each other.

 “I still keep in contact with a lot of them.
 All these lads keep in touch texting me.
-You don’t really get that happen too often.
+You don’t really get that happening too often.

 “It will be interesting if they did a reunion.
 I think a 10-year reunion would be ideal.
 In fact I might just do that myself at home.”